WalletConnect/walletconnect-docs/docs/advanced/migrating-from-v1.0.md

 ### React-Native Wallets

-If you were using our [WalletConnectClient SDK](https://www.npmjs.com/package/@walletconnect/client) (or any other community SDK), you must integrate the Web3Wallet SDK for Javascript which you can find docs [here](https://docs.walletconnect.com/2.0/javascript/web3wallet/installation)
+If you were using our [WalletConnectClient SDK](https://www.npmjs.com/package/@walletconnect/client) (or any other community SDK), you must integrate the Web3Wallet SDK for Javascript which you can find docs [here](https://docs.walletconnect.com/2.0/javascript/web3wallet/installation) and check out the RN Examples [here](https://github.com/WalletConnect/react-native-examples)

 ### Browser-based Wallets